MorelandTransport/SuperTueDataCleaner/README.md

 # TODO
+### Documentation
-* Set up a *.github.io page to display and discuss results
+* Add a licence to this repo.
+* Describe the execution order to go from raw data excel spreadsheet to results.

+### Add functionality
+* Join './script_output/count_locations/count_location_details.csv' and './script_output/allsites_summary/allmovesallriders7to9year.csv'.
+Convert to geojsn for display on a web map.
 * Convert location point information display count site points on a WD84 (Web Macador - used by Google Maps and Open Street Maps) base map
-* Configure the *.github.io page to support leaflet  - display points on a map window
 * Create pop up boxes that depict 'change over time' graphs